-Currently, we use version 4.12.0 of the Miniconda3 installer, which also comes with Python 3.9.
-Users can change this by setting the BASILISK\MINICONDA\VERSION environment variable, e.g., to

-"py38\4.11.0".
-Any change should be done with a great deal of caution, typically due to some system-specific problem with a particular Miniconda version.
+The default version of the Miniforge installer is listed in the defaultMiniforgeVersion constant.
+Users can change this by setting the BASILISK\MINIFORGE\VERSION environment variable, e.g., to "24.11.3-0".
+Any change should be done with some caution, as downstream packages may implicitly rely on the conda version.
 If it must be done, users should try to stick to the same Python version.